 It’s also worth noting that these volunteers often don’t walk dogs.
 They can perform other services like changing cat litter, cleaning out cages etc, just ask and see what’s offered.
 Often people adopt dogs and then become ill or get older, or perhaps are disabled.
 Being a volunteer dog walker means the dog can stay at home, and get walks too.
 Also most offer pet taxi trips to the vet, and some also foster, if the guardian has to go into hospital.
-See how to find good dog walks, for safe dog walking trips and following the Countryside Code.
 You can sign up at:

 - Cinnamon Trust has volunteers nationwide.
 As the main charity, many recipients call for help, so they are always needing volunteers.
 Most in need of help must be over 65.
 It also has a list of pet-friendly nursing homes and can arrange adoption if arranged in advanced, for terminally ill guardians.